Against Empathy: Reception

 This book received mixed reviews.
-The New York Times referred to the book as a "a bit too clotted with caveats to be a seamless read" and questioned some of Bloom's assertions, but called the book "invigorating" and "an overt, joyful conversation with readers."
-The Guardian agreed with Bloom's case for rational compassion on the basis that rational compassion was more valuable than empathy.
+Jennifer Senior in The New York Times referred to the book as a "a bit too clotted with caveats to be a seamless read" and questioned some of Bloom's assertions, but called the book "invigorating" and "an overt, joyful conversation with readers".
+Salley Vickers in The Guardian agreed with Bloom's case for rational compassion on the basis that rational compassion was more valuable than empathy.